 - 1 pint Creamy Cashew or Very Vanilla dairy-free ice cream (used So Delicious CashewMilk Frozen Dessert), softened

-- ¾ cup + ¼ cup peanut butter (can substitute sunflower seed butter for peanut free), melted and divided
+- ¾ cup + ¼ cup peanut butter (sub sunflower seed butter for peanut free), melted and divided

-- 1 tub So Delicious Dairy Free CocoWhip, softened
+- 1 (9-ounce) tub coconut whipped topping (So Delicious Dairy Free CocoWhip used here), softened

 - Dairy-free chocolate shavings or mini chocolate chips, for garnish